echohack/deckbuilder/design.md

 Security \#: Spend \# power to reveal one card at this location.
 Reveal powers ignore Security.

 Closed: Turn location sideways, ignore all text on location, move any figures one location to the left.

+Burn: Some cards can only be used once.
+After you play a card with Burn, you put it in the Burn pile.

 Disposable: